Improving Active Travel across Wales

 For effective consultations, it’s fundamental to gather local information from local people that live and work in the area.

-The Welsh Government recognised the value of online consultations in achieving meaningful engagement, particularly in 2020 with the Covid pandemic limiting opportunities for face to face engagement events.
-They therefore decided to make Commonplace available to all local authorities within Wales to assist them to meet their engagement duties under the Active Travel Act.
+The Welsh Government recognised the value of online consultations in achieving meaningful engagement, particularly in 2020 with the Covid pandemic limiting opportunities for face-to-face engagement events.
+Therefore, they decided to make Commonplace available to all local authorities within Wales to assist them to meet their engagement duties under the Active Travel Act.

-The scheme is designed so that each of the 19 local authorities that chose to use Commonplace each have their own project page.
-This provides information about the project and serves as a place to gather real time dialogue between decision makers and local people.
+The scheme was designed so that each of the 19 local authorities that chose to use Commonplace had their own project page.
+This provides information about the project and serves as a place to gather real-time dialogue between decision-makers and local people.

 Dual language